-There are big changes coming to U-M approved storage vendors.
+Big changes are coming to UM-approved storage vendors.
 Starting in December 2021, U-M will no longer offer Box as a storage solution.
 ITS is committed to guiding the university community through this change and migrating everyone’s data out of Box and to other storage solutions.

 Why are we moving out of Box?

-Box has informed U-M that at the end of our current contract, they will raise their prices and end their unlimited storage offering for educational institutions.
-Remaining with Box storage with these constraints is simply not an option for U-M.
+Box has informed U-M that they will raise their prices and end their unlimited storage offering for educational institutions at the end of our current contract.
+Remaining with Box storage with these constraints is not an option for U-M.

 We realize this is a big change for the university community, and ITS wants to make this process as seamless as possible.
 ITS has created a project team that includes campus IT staff, and we will work together to ensure we take the organizational demands into account and migrate when most appropriate.